 Eating organic, seasonal food, or food that you've grown at home can make a big difference in cutting down your food miles, helping to make your diet more sustainable and reduce your carbon footprint.

-- Cauliflowers - the start of winter season cauliflowers arrived in September and remain in season throughout winter
+- Cauliflowers - Remain in season throughout winter

 - Parsnips, Potatoes, Swede and Carrots - the classic British root veg are now all in season!